Numerically Stable Resonating Hartree-Fock: Introduction

 We posit here that the Resonating Hartree--Fock (ResHF) \cite{Bremond1964NP,Fukutome1988PoTP} method resolves this tension between state-specific accuracy and state-averaged stability.
 The ResHF wavefunction is a linear combination of nonorthogonal Slater determinants.
 ResHF solutions are obtained by simultaneously optimizing the orbitals comprising these Slater determinants, as well as the state expansion coefficients.
 ResHF is one of many electronic structure methods \cite{Burton2019JCTC, Hiberty2002TCA, Lu2022JPCL} that fall under the general strategy of nonorthogonal configuration interaction (NOCI).
 The unifying mantra of NOCI methods is ``different orbitals for different states''.
 NOCI methods have been shown to capture large amounts of electron correlation with a compact configurational expansion of the wavefunction. \cite{Olsen2015JCP, Burton2019JCTC, Sun2024JCTC} ResHF in particular is able to further reduce the wavefunction size \cite{Jimenez-Hoyos2013JCP} and improve excited state energies\cite{Nite2019JCTC} due to the incorporation of orbital relaxation.
 ResHF can be framed as a nonorthogonal analogue of CASSCF, \cite{Mahler2021JCP} where the constraint of orthogonality between orbitals from different Slater determinants has been lifted.
 One of our main objectives in this contribution is to demonstrate that the resulting increase in flexibility allows ResHF to accommodate electronic states of different character in an unbiased manner via state-averaging.

 However, variationally optimizing ResHF wavefunctions is notoriously difficult,\cite{Jimenez-Hoyos2013JCP, Sun2024JCTC} raising concerns about the practicality of the method beyond model systems and small organic molecules.
-Recently, Mahler and Thompson shed light on underlying numerical instabilities present in ResHF. \cite{Mahler2021JCP} In short, one of the key quantities in ResHF is the inverse of the interdeterminant overlap matrix, which becomes singular and thus numerically unstable when two determinants are (nearly) orthogonal. \cite{Fukutome1988PoTP} Mahler and Thompson addressed this by using generalized functions to compute orbital derivatives at these points of discontinuity. \cite{Mahler2021JCP} In this contribution, we present an alternative solution: redefining the ResHF density matrix in terms of the matrix adjugate. \cite{Hill1985SJoAaDM,Stewart1998LAaiA} Our ResHF implementation is available in our open-source, C++ software package, yucca. \cite{yucca}
+Recently, Mahler and Thompson shed light on underlying numerical instabilities present in ResHF. \cite{Mahler2021JCP} In short, one of the key quantities in ResHF is the inverse of the interdeterminant overlap matrix, which becomes singular and thus numerically unstable when two determinants are (nearly) orthogonal. \cite{Fukutome1988PoTP} Mahler and Thompson addressed this by using generalized functions to compute orbital derivatives at these points of discontinuity. \cite{Mahler2021JCP} In this contribution, we present an alternative solution: redefining the ResHF density matrix in terms of the matrix adjugate.\cite{Hill1985SJoAaDM,Stewart1998LAaiA} The resulting formulation of orbital gradients between nonorthogonal Slater determinants is consistent with contributions by Koch and Dalgaard,\cite{Koch1993CPL} and more recent work by Chen and Scuseria,\cite{Chen2023JCP} although the approach and context here are distinct.
+Our ResHF implementation is available in our open-source, C++ software package, yucca. \cite{yucca}

 This paper is organized as follows.
 In Section \ref{sec:theory}, we review the ResHF method, detailing the matrix adjugate based reformulation, ResHF-adj.
 In Section \ref{sec:methods}, we discuss details of our ResHF implementation and benchmarking methodology.
 In Section \ref{sec:fd} we demonstrate the numerical stability of ResHF-adj in the context of wavefunction optimization.
 In Section \ref{sec:bench}, we benchmark the performance of ResHF against SA/SS-CASSCF in the avoided crossing of LiF, the torsional rotation of ethene, and the singlet-triplet energy gaps of a selection of small to medium molecules from the QUEST database.
 We conclude in Section \ref{sec:end} with some projections about future development of ResHF for excited states.